Student Handbook - Academic Information and Policies

 Biology MCAS: June 4, 2024 & June 5, 2024

 For further information about MCAS, please visit the Massachusetts Department of Education website at: http://www.doe.mass.edu/mcas/

 Students must earn 26-course credits and meet the MCAS requirements for their year of graduation to receive an Oakmont diploma.
 The table below shows the minimum credits needed to meet Oakmont requirements, but all students have the ability to earn 32 credits.
 The needs, abilities, and future plans of high school students vary widely.
 As a result, programs for students should be developed individually with each student receiving a balanced program, which entails some study in each of the fundamental areas of language arts, social studies, science, and mathematics.
 Students intending to pursue post-high school educational opportunities should consider taking the additional recommended courses listed in the table as a minimum for admission to most colleges, universities, and technical schools.

-The Oakmont Regional High School graduation ceremony takes place on the first Sunday in June.
-It is held on the Arthur I. Hurd Memorial Field, weather permitting.
+The Oakmont Regional High School graduation ceremony for the class of 2024 will take place on Friday May 31st 2024.
 The ceremony will be moved inside to the gymnasium or rescheduled to an alternate day or time if the weather is uncooperative.
 Complete details will be provided to Seniors and their family members before the end of May.

 The class president will address parents and classmates at the commencement ceremony.
 Other speakers will be determined by the administration and faculty.

 Students will be seated and receive their diplomas in alphabetical order by last name.